tomojitakasu/PocketSDR/doc/command_ref.md

 ```
 pocket_dump [-t tsec] [-r] [-p bus[,port]] [-c conf_file] [-q] [-v]
+            [-driver name] [-fmt {CS8|CS16}] [-f fs] [-fo freq]
+            [-gain gain] [-bw bw]
             [path [path ...]]
 ```

 ### Description

-Capture and dump digital IF (DIF) data from a Pocket SDR FE device to one output file per RF channel.
+Capture and dump digital IF (DIF) data from a Pocket SDR FE device or a SoapySDR-supported device.
+Pocket SDR FE capture writes one output file per RF channel unless `-r` is specified.
+SoapySDR capture writes one complex sample stream to the first output path.
 Capturing stops on the configured duration (`-t`), or by Ctrl-C. A `<path>.tag` companion file is written for each output, recording the IF format, sampling rate, LO frequencies, and per-CH sampling type / bit width so downstream tools (e.g. `pocket_trk`, `pocket_acq`) can auto-configure.

 ### Options